-- First, notice the brevity of the accounts—that’s because they’re photo captions!
+- The first thing to notice is the brevity of the accounts.
+They’re just photo captions!
 They work as an abstract of the story, but no one would argue that they’re complete or that they attempt to be.
-Read the accompanying stories and then let’s talk about serious inconsistencies.
+Read the accompanying stories and then let’s talk about important inconsistencies.

 - Caption 4 is just one sentence long.
 It doesn’t mention the car, thought the accompanying photo might have told that part of the story.
 For example, here is one such photo.
-Also, the title accompanying this summary is, “Plane slides off Chicago runway, boy killed,” which adds yet more information.
+Also, the title that I found accompanying this summary is, “Plane slides off Chicago runway, boy killed.”
 Taking these into account, the inconsistencies go away.